pitchmuc/aepp/docs/schema.md

 These identities are important to build the data model on AEP for the Unified Profile setup.\
 In addition to these identities, you need to enable the schema for unified profile.

+## Use Cases

+The module has some additional methods available to help you deal with schemas.\

+### Copying a mixin for ingestion

+The use-case was to be able to re-use an existing schema in a different sandbox or experience cloud in an easy manner.\
+We all know that the API can help us with it but it can still be cumbersome to prepare the object for that.

+The module provide a `copyMixin` capability that will trim down the object to the format needed for the `createMixin` method.\
+This method takes 3 arguments:
+* mixin : REQUIRED : the object retrieved from the getMixin.
+* name : OPTIONAL : rename your mixin if you want (if None, it will take the same name)
+* tenantId : OPTIONAL : if you want to change the tenantId (if None, it will take the same tenant)

+### Creating ExperienceEvent and Profile Schema

+I have included pre-made call for creating ExperienceEvent and IndividualProfile Schema.\
+For these simplified methods, you would need to pass 2 required parameters, an additional one can be passed.
+* name : REQUIRED : Name of your schema
+* mixinIds : REQUIRED : List of mixins $id to create the schema
+* description : OPTIONAL : Schema description